ahmedmahm/sentiment_detector_microservice/README.md

  Simple Scikit-Learn model deployed as a REST API using Flask RESTful.
  Sentiment prediction : [Naives Bayes classifier](https://scikit-learn.org/stable/modules/generated/sklearn.naive_bayes.MultinomialNB.html)

+ I want to build webapp that do some analysis based on how the employees feel.
+ That will provide a better wotking atmosphere.

 ### Environment Requirement